kwong0419/week-8.1-multimodal-theory/readme.md

 ## Lesson Takeaways

-In this lesson, we will build the foundational component of a multimodal application: a system that safely downloads and validates images from URLs.
+In this lesson, we will build a basic multimodal application: system that safely downloads and validates images from URLs.
 This code serves as the preprocessing step necessary before implementing Gemini API functionality.

 In today's lesson you will:
 - Accept user input for two image URLs